-OKDHS Live!
+OKDHS Live

 AFS is faced with the challenge of determining eligibility for federal and state benefit programs while managing increased workloads and meeting high standards for quality, accuracy and timeliness.
-OKDHSlive! is a people, process, technology and information business model enhancement for eligibility determination.
-The OKDHSlive! website has been deployed for over a year and is the primary method of benefit renewal for ongoing service delivery.
-OKDHSlive! promotes quality customer self-service, supports consistent near real-time decision making and preserves face-to-face interaction when staff presence will add the most value for individuals and families in need.
-AFS uses three regional support centers staffed by OKDHS social service specialists to centralize as many routine business processes as possible.
-The support centers are supplemented with one state-wide customer service center designated as first responders for clients assistance with OKDHSlive! processes.
-The OKDHSlive! tools provide the ability to quickly shift workloads as needed and allow for more flexible response to workload management.
+OKDHSLive is a people, process, technology and information business model enhancement for eligibility determination.
+The OKDHSLive website has been deployed since 2012 for benefit renewal for ongoing service delivery.
+In 2014, applicants with an AFS history were able to apply for food and child care subsidy benefits statewide using OKDHSLive.
+OKDHSLive promotes quality customer self-service, supports consistent near real-time decision making and preserves face-to-face interaction when staff presence adds the most value for individuals and families in need.
+AFS uses three regional support centers staffed by DHS social service specialists to centralize as many routine business processes as possible.
+The support centers are supplemented with one state-wide customer service center designated as first responders for clients assistance with OKDHSLive processes.
+The OKDHSLive tools provide the ability to quickly shift workloads as needed and allow for more flexible responses to workload management.

-This OKDHSLive business model gives AFS the:
+The OKDHSLive business model gives AFS the: